calwann/next-node-typescript/README.md

 You will need to install [Node/NPM](https://nodejs.org/en/) to execute npm commands.

 ## Setup
-First clone this repos, then from a terminal go to the project directory by running the following command
+First clone this repository, then from a terminal go to the project directory by running the following command

 Copy `.env.example` to `.env`